rubygeek/clojure-people-tracker/README.md

 (update "name") - finds the name and then ask for an update and a date to remind you
 * add spec to validate data
+* enforce each add/update to have a date
+* delete only deactives the contact no deletion
 * create generated tests with spec
 * add more interactive prompts when using repl
 * add datomic to store data